 Professor Stuart Campbell graduated from the Faculty of Medicine, University of Glasgow in 1961.
 After qualifying for his Membership of the Royal College of Obstetricians and Gynaecologist in England in 1965, Professor Campbell started his life-long career in ultrasonography and prenatal diagnosis.
-Working as a research registrar and Hall Tutorial Fellow under Professor Ian Donald at the Queen Mother's Hospital, University of Glasgow (opened in 1964 with a fully equipped Ultrasound unit), Professor Campbell studied placentography and cephalometry with Dr. James Willocks, then senior lecturer in the department.
+Working as a research registrar and Hall Tutorial Fellow under Professor Ian Donald at the Queen Mother's Hospital, University of Glasgow (opened in 1964 with a fully equipped Ultrasound unit), Campbell studied placentography and cephalometry with Dr. James Willocks, then senior lecturer in the department.
 Dr. Willocks published his studies on the A-scan measurement of the fetal biparietal diameter in 1962 and 1964.
+(On the top, picture showing Campbell demonstrating the early version of the Diasonograph, Nuclear Enterprises NE4101, 1965).

 After his tenure at the Queen Mother's Hospital, he took up in 1968 lecturership at the Institute of Obstetrics and Gynaecology at the Queen Charlotte's maternity Hospital in London, working under Professor Sir John Dewhurst, and soon became senior lecturer in 1973 and Professor of Clinical Obstetrics & Gynaecology in 1976.
 There he described varying patterns of intrauterine fetal growth, the 'late-flattening' growth associated with fetal hypoxaemia and the 'low-profile' variety associated with constitutional reduced growth.